mah80/SCRank/README.md

-# SCRank
+# SERank
 This tool reads the Java source-code files of the project, generates the abstract syntax tree, and navigates it to identify each sensitive classifier (class, interface, enumeration) based on pre-defined keywords dictionary and rules.

-# SCRank Home Page
+# SERank Home Page
 ![alt text](https://github.com/user-attachments/assets/59d4ace1-4745-4708-840d-52f62581d6c6)

-# SCRank Output Page
+# SERank Output Page
-The following page is the SCRank output page after running it on an example.
+The following page is the SERank output page after running it on an example.
 The example is available on https://github.com/mah80/Motivating-Example.git, and the keywords dictionary file (that was used) is included within the example files.

 ![alt text](https://github.com/user-attachments/assets/565b6261-c3ea-454c-ba75-464cede4ed5a)